Thursday, September 24, 2009

 Sure, you may have been to dozens of weddings, but when it comes down to planning your own reception, it’s hard to know what is supposed to happen when.

-01:00 - Grand Entrance/First Dances Husband and wife…..Mr. and Mrs….this is the time for your grand entrance.
+00:00 - Cocktail Hour – (bridal party takes pictures).
+After your “I dos,” you and your husband leave the ceremony first – followed by the bridal party and your photographer – to take your first photographs as husband and wife.
+At this time, your guests will head to the reception site.
+To keep the mood festive and fun, cocktail hour should begin as soon as guests arrive at the reception, whether that happens five minutes or an hour after the ceremony.01:00 - Grand Entrance/First Dances Husband and wife…..Mr. and Mrs….this is the time for your grand entrance.
 The facility or event coordinator will gather your guests to await your arrival.
 Typically the bridal party and both sets of parents are introduced, followed by the bride and groom.
 Since all eyes are on you, this is the perfect occasion to step immediately into your first dance.
 Sometimes the father/daughter and mother/son dances can take place at this time as well – or you can choose to hold those dances after the meal.

 01:20 - Welcomes and Toasts After your first dance, all eyes are still on you.
 With everyone gathered, this is a perfect time for the parents, the bride and groom, or the honor attendants to speak.
 The host (often the father of the bride) may choose to welcome and thank your guests for coming.
 Someone may say a blessing.
 The best man and maid of honor may also choose to speak at this time.